-Ms. Keela Gracey concentrates her practice in all areas of domestic relations and family law.
-Keela has also served as a court appointed guardian ad litem and parenting time coordinator in complex parenting time and custody matters, often in the middle of a contentious divorce.
+Ms. Keela Johnson concentrates her practice in all areas of domestic relations and matters that impact the family.
+She serves as a court appointed guardian ad litem and parenting time coordinator in complex parenting time and custody matters, often in the middle of a contentious divorce.
 She also handles guardianships and conservatorships for children and adults.

-Prior to practicing law, Ms. Gracey was a mental health therapist for more than seven years.
+Prior to practicing law, Ms. Johnson was a mental health therapist for more than seven years.
 This experience allows her to bring a different perspective to emotionally charged and high conflict cases.
-Ms. Gracey cares about her clients and their concerns about the legal process.
+Ms. Johnson cares about her clients and their concerns about the legal process.
 She understands that divorce is a time of transition and strives to help her clients understand the process from beginning to end.

-Ms. Gracey is a member of the State Bar of Michigan, Family Law Section; Oakland County Bar Association, where she served as Chair of the Family Court Committee; the Association of Family and Conciliation Courts; and the Michigan Inter-Professional Association on Marriage, Divorce and the Family, Women Lawyers Association of Michigan.
+Ms. Johnson is a member of the State Bar of Michigan, Family Law Section and Adoption Law Sections; Oakland County Bar Association, where she served as Chair of the Family Court Committee; the Association of Family and Conciliation Courts; and the Michigan Inter-Professional Association on Marriage, Divorce and the Family, Women Lawyers Association of Michigan.

-Ms. Gracey received her B.A., summa cum laude, from Upper Iowa University, her M.S. from University of Wisconsin-Stout, and her J.D., cum laude, from Thomas M. Cooley Law School.
+Ms. Johnson received her B.A., summa cum laude, from Upper Iowa University, her M.S. from University of Wisconsin-Stout, and her J.D., cum laude, from Thomas M. Cooley Law School.

 - Family Law